Claude Code Plugin

 This behavior is consistent regardless of how the developer phrases the request.
 ADRs are treated as mandatory constraints, not suggestions.

-The MCP server runs locally and reads directly from your .archgate/adrs/ directory.
+All commands run locally and read directly from your .archgate/adrs/ directory.
 No data leaves your machine.

 |---|---|